 Graduate students may elect to live on campus in Georgia Tech dormitory housing.
 Information about that is available from the campus housing office www.housing.gatech.edu.
 In addition, the Atlanta area has a wealth of affordable rooms, apartments and houses which students can rent.
-If this is the kind of housing you want, read the classified ads in the free weekly Creative Loafing, or in the Atlanta Journal Constitution.
 The housing office has compiled a list of nearby apartments that frequently house Georgia Tech students.